Cranwell Parish Church - Welcome

 A funeral is used to mark the end of a person's life here on earth.
 Family and friends come together to express grief, give thanks for the life lived and commend the person into God's keeping.
 This can be a small, quiet ceremony or a large occasion in a packed church.

-Everyone is entitled to either a burial service, or a service prior to cremation and to have their ashes buried in their local parish churchyard whether they attended church or not.
+Everyone who lives in the parish is entitled to either a burial service, or a service prior to cremation and to have their ashes buried in their local parish churchyard whether they attended church or not.
 Please note that at Cranwell certain parts of the churchyard are reserved for the graves of military personnel who died whilst in service or after retirement from the armed forces.
 Special rules relate to these areas.
 Please also note that the types of memorial that can be erected in the remainder of the churchyard are defined in the "Churchyard Regulations" issued by the Diocese of Lincoln.

 PRAYERS